hmrc/agents-external-stubs-frontend/README.md

     sbt run

-It should then be listening on port 9099
+It should then be listening on ports 9099 and 9025

     browse http://localhost:9099/